 The most compelling reason to join any group or association is to maximize your own organization and its influence on the industry.
 The opportunities to interact and network with others who share the same interests and concerns are invaluable and will contribute to your organization’s growth.
 The establishment of close relationships and visibility offers financial benefit, as most of us would willingly admit that we are most likely to do business with those we know well.

-NRB’s mission is three-fold: to advance biblical truth; to promote media excellence; and to defend free speech.
-It cannot be minimized that there is strength in numbers, and that it is much more difficult to defend principles and beliefs individually: “And if no one can overpower him who is alone, two can resist him.
+NRB’s mission is two-fold: To protect the free speech rights of our members to speak Biblical truth, by advocating those rights in governmental, corporate, and media sectors; and To foster excellence, integrity, and accountability in our membership by providing networking, educational, ministry, and relational opportunities.
+It cannot be minimized that there is strength in numbers.
+It is much more difficult to defend principles and beliefs individually: “And if no one can overpower him who is alone, two can resist him.
 A cord of three strands in not quickly torn apart” [Eccl.
 4:12 NAS].
 Join us as we work together to promote and preserve access for the dissemination of Christian media.

 A Full Individual Membership is available to applicants actively working in the field of Christian communication.
 The Full Individual Professional Membership is an enhanced level of Full Individual Membership.
 It is available to people who have successfully completed a professional training or educational program and have worked 5+ years in the field of Christian media.
-In addition to the standard Membership benefits, Individual Professional Members (IPMs) carry special Membership cards, and at Convention, they wear ribbons on their badges that set them apart.
-IPMs also commit to mentor other professionals (of their choice) or to serve in NRB leadership; specifically, they serve on Advisory Councils or, if elected, on Standing Committees.
-This also serves as a means of preparation for service on the Board of Directors (if not already a Board member).
+In addition to the standard Membership benefits, Individual Professional Members (IPMs) wear distinguishing ribbons on their badges that set them apart at the annual NRB International Christian Media Convention.
+IPMs also commit to mentor other professionals or to serve in NRB leadership; specifically, they serve on Advisory Councils or, if elected, on Standing Committees.
+This serves as a means of preparation for service on the Board of Directors (if not already a Board Member).

-At the annual Convention, with recommendations received by NRB Membership staff and forwarded to the Awards Committee for decision, the annual NRB Individual Professional Member Award is presented to one IPM who demonstrates the highest professional and ethical standards, extraordinary leadership in serving NRB, and excellence in mentoring fellow Christian media professionals.
-The award will be presented during the Annual Business Meeting, and the recipient will be featured in a press release and an NRB Today article.
+At the annual Convention, the annual NRB Individual Professional Member Award is presented to one IPM who demonstrates the highest professional and ethical standards, extraordinary leadership in serving NRB, and excellence in mentoring fellow Christian media professionals.
+The award is presented during the Annual Business Meeting, and the recipient is featured in a press release and an NRB Today article.

-Both classes of Membership allow an individual voice and vote at the NRB Annual Business Meeting.
+Both classes of Individual Membership allow the NRB Member voice and vote at the NRB Annual Business Meeting.
 If either an Individual Member or an IPM is employed by a Christian organization that is also a Member, the individual has no voice or vote at the Annual Business Meeting, unless the individual has been designated as a delegate by the member organization.

-To obtain an application on-line, click here for an Associate Member Application and click here for a Full Member Application.
-You can also request to receive an application by email or via regular mail.
-The online version must be printed before you fill it out and send it back to us, because an original signature is required.
+You can request an application by emailing firstname.lastname@example.org.
+Original signatures are required on all applications and forms.
 Membership to NRB is not automatic.
-Once the application is submitted, it is reviewed for completeness and then is forwarded to the Membership Committee and then on to the Executive Committee for a decision.
-This process typically takes at least four to six weeks.
+Once the application is submitted, it is reviewed for completeness and is then is forwarded to the Membership Committee and then on to the Executive Committee for decision.
+This process typically takes two to four weeks.